Guyon

 Ne ought sauesave perill, still as he did pas:

-Tho when appeared bright,
+Tho when appeared the

 An hideous roring far away they heard,